FernandoMarcon/learning_notes/finances/Algorithmic Trading/README.md

 - System tuning and optimization
 - Calibration and optimization of parameters
 - Proactive identification of problems and issues and resolution of them

+## Buying and Selling with Algorithms
+- Strategies and rules for an algorithm are jsut the beginning
+- Process for buying and selling varies significantly
+- High-frequency trading firms tap directly into exchange networks to trade
+- Most quant firms have separate systems for research versus trading

+### Trade Considerations
+- Automating an algorithm to make trade decisions directly can be dangerous
+- Raft of factors to take into account
+  - Liquidity in a stock
+  - Bid-ask sprea imbalances
+  - Removal of human "brake"

+### Make-or-Take Liquidity
+- At-large asset managers are a key consideration in reducing trading costs
+- Make-or-take liquidity plays an important role
+- Providing liquidity in markets can reduce trade cost
+- Will your firm be providing liquidity by buying when everyone else sells?

+### Expanding Algorithms
+- diversification is key to any portfolio
+- Look for algo strategies that complement one another
+- Consider evaluating returns based on days when capital is used rather than absolute annual returns

+### Correlations and Bonds
+- Bonds are a good source of low-correlation trades with equities
+- Bond trading is harder but not impossible
+- Remember: Correlations across all assets go to 1 in times of stress

+### TRACE and MSRB
+- Looking for data on bonds
+- Consider two free sources of pricing
+- TRACE: Trade Reporting and Complience Engine
+- MSRB: Municipal Securities Rulemaking Board

+### Scenario Analysis
+- Risk management in algo trading is crucial
+- Consider these two tools:
+  - Value at Risk (VAR): Is a statistical measure that tells us the expected losses under certain ordinary market conditions.
+  - Expected shortfall: captures tail risks

 ## Sources:
 - [Algorithmic Trading and Finance Models with Python, R, and Stata Essential Training (LinkedIn Course)](https://www.linkedin.com/learning/algorithmic-trading-and-finance-models-with-python-r-and-stata-essential-training/)